 I requested or imported a certificate using AWS Certificate Manager (ACM).
 I'm configuring a load balancer or Amazon CloudFront distribution, but I can't find the certificate.

 If you don't have a certificate issued for your domain name, you can request a public certificate using ACM.
-To use a third-party certificate with a load balancer, you can either import the certificate into ACM or upload a certificate to AWS Identity and Access Management (IAM).
+To use a third-party certificate with a load balancer, import the certificate into ACM or upload a certificate to AWS Identity and Access Management (IAM).

 You won't find the imported certificate or ACM certificate if:

-- The certificate imported into ACM is using an algorithm other that 1024-bit RSA or 2048-bit RSA.
+- The certificate imported into ACM is using an algorithm that's not supported by the load balancer or the CloudFront distribution.

 - The ACM certificate wasn't requested in the same AWS Region as your load balancer or CloudFront distribution.

-Although ACM allows you to import certificates with a key algorithm of 4096-bit RSA and EC, these certificates can't be associated with load balancers through integration with ACM.
-The following imported key algorithms can be used with Classic Load Balancer and Application Load Balancer:
+Although ACM allows certificates with a key algorithm of 4096-bit RSA and EC, these certificates can't be associated with all load balancers through integration with ACM.
+The following imported key algorithms can be used with a Classic Load Balancer and Application Load Balancer:

 Note: Network Load Balancers don't allow certificates with RSA keys larger than 2048-bit or EC keys.

 To install an SSL certificate, follow these instructions for your load balancer type: